GEIGEIGEIST/qmk-config-totem/readme.md

 ## HOW TO USE

 Place the totem folder from this repository in the keyboards folder of your qmk installation.\
-Than you can use this command in QMK MSYS
+Than use this command in QMK MSYS to create the firmware

 `qmk compile -kb totem -km default`